When it comes to starting a mobile yoga business, you may find yourself in a place where you have to make some big decisions.

 Evaluate your competition

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your mobile yoga fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your yoga services fits best in the marketplace.

 We've interviewed several different founders in the mobile yoga business and asked them how much $ they're making today.